ellismarte/From-EPUB-To-Conversion/README.md

 A bundle of scripts to convert from EPUB to other formats.
 The results will be in a ZIP file.

 This set of scripts is using the valid EPUB structure from Booktype.pro (or Omnibook.pro).
 Using other EPUB structures will require to alter the scripts.

 ## Requirements

-For the conversion I am using pandoc Version 1.16.0.2
+For the conversion I am using pandoc Version 2.9.1.1_1

 ## How to use

-`./ConvertEpubChapter2ICML.sh -i ../test-booktype.epub -o ../tests/test-booktype-ICML.zip`

-`./ConvertEpubChapter2DOCX.sh -i ../test-booktype.epub -o ../tests/test-booktype-DOCX.zip`
+`./Epub2Txt.sh -i ~/Downloads/Anthropology/Anthropology_Book.epub -o ./books/Anthropology_Book.zip -t tmp`

-## Run tests

-`cd tests`

-`./tests.sh`